-Once received it will be assigned to a Health and Safety Adviser for review who will contact you to discuss any changes required.
+Once received it will be assigned to a Health and Safety Advisor for review who will contact you to discuss any changes required.
+Once the review is complete, the assigned Advisor will notify you and your CentrePort point of Contact person of no further amendments required.
+You must then liaise with the appropriate person at CentrePort to commission (start) the job.